InfinitumForm/cf-geoplugin/readme.txt

 * Fixed issues with Siteground integration

 == Upgrade Notice ==

+= 8.2.6 =
+* Adding browser and operating system recognition
+* Adding short codes for the desktop, mobile, browser and platform
+* Fixing UI and UX in the admin
+* Fixing plugin security
+* Improved debbuging

 = 8.2.5 =
 * **GREAT UPDATE - BACKUP IS REQUIRED**